corda/contract-sdk/README.md

 1) Include the Contract SDK CorDapp code into your contracts jar (aka "fat jar" it) or
 2) Keep the Contract SDK CorDapp out of your contracts jar, and manually add the Contract SDK jar to the Corda transactions as attachment when needed.
 Using, for example, [this helper function](examples/test-app/test-app-workflows/src/main/kotlin/net/corda/contractsdk/testapp/Extensions.kt).

-If you decide for the second option you need to provide checks stopping a potential attacker from using different (and possibly malicious) version of the Contract SDK jar to the one intended.
+If you decide for the second option, you need to provide checks stopping a potential attacker from using different (and possibly malicious) version of the Contract SDK jar to the one intended.

 In order to include the Contract SDK code into your contracts jar, you would declare your dependency as: